omrylcn/py-cellar/cc/notes/README.md

-Current Gaps in Our Pipeline:
+Current Gaps in (CI/CD/CT) Pipeline for MLOps:

 State Management:
 Think of our pipeline like a package delivery system.
 Right now, we're handing off packages (our code/models) between different departments (CI/CD/CT), but we don't have a proper tracking system.
 We need: